ahaffg/coedseren/README.md

 ## Imagery

 - Colour will be added using photographs which will add to the aesthetic.
 The client already has images of her jewellery products which can be used on the site, and stock images of healing services will act as placeholders until the client is able to provide her own.
 - Imagery is important.
-The large, hero image has been chosen becuse it is calming and also has a welcoming, cosy and healing feel.
+The large hero image has been chosen becuse it is calming and also has a welcoming, cosy and healing feel.
-- Images have been chosen their color and content.
+- Images have been chosen for their colour and content.
 The purpose of the website is to give a calm look and express quality.
 Images have been sized in order to match the design.

 ![Hero Image](/assets/images/pexels-alina-vilchenko-3610752.jpg)